digitalbricklayer/techteapotcom/src/content/posts/vista-voice-mp3the-next-scripting-revolution.md

 aliases: [/vista-voice-mp3the-next-scripting-revolution/]
 ---

-I was quite amused by a story about a potential <a href="http://news.bbc.co.uk/1/hi/technology/6320865.stm">Vista voice recognition security hole</a>.
+I was quite amused by a story about a potential [Vista voice recognition security hole](http://news.bbc.co.uk/1/hi/technology/6320865.stm).

 It got me thinking that perhaps in the future I'll be able to perform some maintenance tasks on my Mother's PC by sending her a MP3 file of me instructing her computer what to do.
 Perhaps, I could give her a range of files for performing those little jobs like rebooting her wireless router which I have to do from time to time.